moos4/hypixel-hex.io/README.md

 ## Updating
 We want to keep up with all the hypixel skybock updates, but it will probably take some time before we are up-to-date.

+## Our progress
+you can check our progress in [our github project](https://github.com/users/moos4/projects/1)

 ## Helping us
 You can support us by just using our website and reporting bugs or giving ideas.